 Employers looking to create a labour agreement need to prove that they went to great efforts to employ Australian residents first, including working with peak industry bodies to ensure that local residents receive the first opportunity at the jobs being made available.
 In forming a labour agreement, consultations will need to have been had with these industry bodies to settle the specifics of any new labour agreements.
 Again, this is something that we can assist you with.

 There are four types of labour agreements which are;

 These are the most common labour agreements.
 When an employer has gone to great lengths to hire a specific type of worker to no avail, it is common for them to approach the government about hiring overseas workers and becoming an approved employer sponsor.
 This is when a company-specific labour agreement can come into the conversation and begin being developed with the express goal of assisting that business.
 If there is a wider industry shortage that becomes apparent, a designated area migration agreement (DAMA) may be a better option for the region.
 Company specific agreements are judged on a case by case basis and their terms and conditions can vary significantly from one business to another.

-With almost 16 years’ experience, ASC Migration are ‘Labour Agreement’ visa processing specialists.
+With almost 18 years’ experience, ASC Migration is ‘Labour Agreement’ visa processing specialists.
 So, let’s start by assessing your eligibility with an in-depth analysis.

 For further information on company-specific labour agreements please contact us now.